St Luke's Hospice

 The St Luke’s Walking Club members are supporters of St Luke’s Hospice (Harrow and Brent) who walk for fun, fitness and to fundraise for the Hospice.

-Now the Annual Sponsored Walk in May is over and we are nearly finished with the Summer programme.
-The proposed dates for the Autumn are shown below, and details will be added as they become available.
-The scheme is (mostly) that we alternate by week with a walk on a weekday (Monday through to Friday) and then on Saturday or Sunday another walk, that is one walk a week.
+After most of our Autumn Walks, proposed dates for Spring are shown below, and details will be added as they become available.
+The scheme is (mostly) that on any weekday (Monday through to Friday) there will be one walk and alternately Saturday or Sunday another walk, that is two walks a week.

 Click here for the next walk